-Sfenj are fritter-like Moroccan doughnuts made from a sticky, unsweetened leavened dough.
+Sfenj is a fritter-like Moroccan doughnut made from a sticky, unsweetened leavened dough.
 Once it has risen, handfuls of dough are shaped into rings and deep fried until golden and crispy with a chewy, fluffy interior.

 In Morocco the task of making sfenj is usually left to street vendors, who cook your order on the spot, often using skewers to remove the freshly made sfenj from the oil.
 For extra crispy texture, some customers request that the cooked doughnuts be flattened or smashed and returned to the oil for a second frying.